You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 I'm advocating just a modicum of conservatism.

-Uh but that's the one end.
+But that's the one end.

 It does no good either.

-My point, as I said earlier, is simply this, and Sharon's point is uh, you know, winning doesn't do you any good.
+And Sharon's point is, you know, winning doesn't do you any good.

-If you just define success as winning, but you're not going to do anything, uh you want to get people to drop out of politics, that'll do it.
+If you just define success as winning, but you're not going to do anything, you want to get people to drop out of politics, that'll do it.

-The way you measure the success of a party is what's it done to change the country.
+The way you measure the success of a party is, what's it done to change the country?

 Jason and Little Rock, you're up next.